michaelrommel/articles/create/2025-09-28-wezterm-tab-info.md

 ```

 In `nvim` the tab title is set to the shortened filename and in parenthesis the
-abbreviated path to the file (which may be relative to the current dir or completely
+abbreviated path to the file (which may be relative to the current directory or
-unrelated...)
+completely unrelated...)

 With this in place we can now do some nifty formatting in Wezterm: